DraconDev/arcane/do.md

     -   User approves -> Arcane squashes and pushes.

-- graph scren could use
+- graph scren could use submenus to switch between